 Applying for EIT Health

-EIT Health has opened its Call for Proposals for Business Plan 2020 for activities in Innovation Projects, Campus pillar and Accelerator pillar.
+EIT Health has opened its Call for Proposals for Business Plan 2021 for activities in three programme areas Innovation Projects, Campus pillar and Accelerator pillar.

 Focus Areas fall within the scope of the themes defined in the EIT Health Strategic Agenda.
 A Focus Area “zooms in” on a particular aspect, covering related challenges as well as desired impact.
 The six Focus Areas shape this call by directing EIT Health funding decisions and securing long-term sustainability.
 You can find a full presentation of the Focus Areas at EIT Health Connections.
 The six EIT Health Focus areas are: